Landlords

 Provide decent, safe, and sanitary housing to a tenant at a reasonable rent and receive a property tax abatement in an amount up to 19%.

-Rent to an HCV family, and enjoy a number of benefits including lower vacancy rates, tenant stability,
+Rent to an HCV family, and enjoy a number of benefits including lower vacancy rates, tenant stability, free property inspections, and eligibility for a reduction in property taxes.

 Find potential tenants faster by informing HACC of the availability of your property!
 Ultimately, it is the HCV family’s decision whether or not to rent your property.
 Of course, as the landlord, you would screen the HCV family just as you would any other prospective tenant.